-Each applicant will be fitted with a Scott Air Pak (without mask and hose) weighing 30 pounds to simulate the weight of self-contained breathing apparatus.
+Each applicant will be fitted with a weighted vest (without mask and hose) weighing 30 pounds to simulate the weight of a self-contained breathing apparatus.
 A helmet, turnout coat, and gloves are provided for applicant protection.

-Event 1 - High Rise: Applicant carries 100 feet of 1/4 inch double jacketed hose weighing approximately 36 pounds to the fourth floor of the training tower.
+Event 1 - High Rise: Applicant carries 100 feet of 1.75-inch double-jacketed hose weighing approximately 36 pounds to the fourth floor of the training tower.

-Event 2 - Hose and Rope Hoist: Applicant pulls 50 feet of 21⁄2 inch double jacketed hose weighing approximately 36 pounds to the fourth floor with a rope until the last coupling enters the window.
+Event 2 - Hose and Rope Hoist: Applicant pulls 50 feet of 2.5-inch double-jacketed hose weighing approximately 36 pounds to the fourth floor with a rope until the last coupling enters the window.

 Event 3 - Confined Space Crawl: Consists of a piece of 24" corrugated tubing, 20' long that the candidate must crawl through.
-It has one 90 degree turn approximately 10' into its total length.
+It has one 90-degree turn approximately 10' into its total length.
 This simulates crawling in a limited visibility space.

-Event 4 - Ventilation: Using a Keiser Force Machine, applicant uses an 8-pound sledgehammer to move a weight along a track.
+Event 4 - Ventilation: Using a Keiser Force Machine, the applicant uses an 8-pound sledgehammer to move a weight along a track.
 This exercise simulates a ventilation stroke with an axe.

-Event 5 - Ladder Extension: Applicant extends fly section of a 35-foot ladder by pulling on a rope.
+Event 5 - Ladder Extension: Applicant extends the fly section of a 35-foot ladder by pulling on a rope.

-Event 6 - Ladder Carry: Applicant removes a 14-foot aluminum ladder from a fire truck or a rack and carries the ladder 50 feet.
-The rack is at an approximate height of 61⁄2 feet and the ladder weighs approximately 45 pounds.
+Event 6 - Ladder Carry: Applicant removes a 14-foot aluminum ladder from a rack and carries the ladder 50 feet.
+The rack is at an approximate height of 6 to 7 feet and the ladder weighs approximately 45 pounds.

-Event 7 - Hose Advance: Applicant drags 100 feet of $2\frac{1}{2}$ inch double jacketed uncharged fire hose 100 feet to a pumper.
+Event 7 - Hose Advance: Applicant drags 100 feet of 2.5-inch double jacketed uncharged fire hose 100 feet marked by an orange cone.

-Event 8 - Firefighter/Citizen Assist (Rescue): Applicant must move a 165-pound mannequin 75 feet.
+Event 8 - Firefighter/Citizen Assist (Rescue): Applicant must move/drag 165-pound mannequin 75 feet.
 This event is designed to simulate the critical task of removing a person from a fire/emergency scene.

-Doc 1085451
+Doc 1203792